intclassproject/ora/README.md

-# Ansible Examples
-# This repository contains examples and best practices for building Ansible Playbooks.
+"Hello World" simple Web application by using MongoDB database and Ansible Playbooks.